Escape to the Forest: The Birth of Barbizon School

 In 1816, the School established a scholarship called Prix de Rome to enable art students to study a term at the French Academy in Rome.
 In order to determine the winner, young artists had to take to two tests.
 Firstly, candidates were required to paint a classical scene surrounded by nature.
-This was not the difficult part though, as they were already practicing the works of Old Masters.
+This was not the difficult part though, as they were already practicing the works of the Old Masters.
 The second test, however, was the challenging one.
 They needed to paint a specific tree in detail.
-Their studies did not evolve around observing nature and as a result they did not have enough practice.
+Their studies did not evolve around observing nature and as a result, they did not have enough practice.

 In 1824, English painter John Constable found an opportunity to exhibit his works abroad.
-His six-foot painting The Hay Wain went on display at the French Salon.
+His six-foot painting (182 cm) The Hay Wain went on display at the French Salon.
 Revealing the beauty of the English countryside, it had a significant impact on Parisian artists.
 At the same time, inspired students started paying visits to the Louvre where they could study 17th century Dutch landscape paintings.

-Creation of Barbizon School
+Creation of the Barbizon School

 In the early 1830s, the development of the Lyon railway system paved the way for easy travel.
 Furthermore, in an endeavor to learn from nature, painters traveled to the rural areas close to Paris.
 The town of Barbizon was close to the forest of Fontainebleau and had a newly found inn named Auberge Gann.
 It provided artists with cheap lodgings and rapidly became a hub where they could exchange ideas.
-As a result of these encounters, the Barbizon School was born.
+As a result of these encounters, the Barbizon school was born.

-Theodore Rousseau (1812-1867) was the driving force behind Barbizon School.
+Théodore Rousseau (1812-1867) was the driving force behind the Barbizon school.
 The early years of his career saw many of his works rejected by the Salon which earned him the title le grand refuse.
 Therefore, realizing he had made little progress in gaining recognition in Paris, he moved to Barbizon in the 1830s.
 Soon afterward Camille Corot, Diaz de la Pena, Jules Dupre, Constant Troyon, Jean-Francois Millet, Charles-François Daubigny, and George Inness followed in his footsteps.
 Together they became the first generation of French painters to paint outdoors.

-The Barbizon School painters thought nature did not need anything else with it to appear on canvases.
+The Barbizon school painters thought nature did not need anything else with it to appear on canvases.
 However, painting nature for its beauty in a realistic way was not something new in the field of art history.
 The Dutch and English painters created landscape paintings during the 17th and 18th centuries.
 What was revolutionary was painting directly from nature, outdoors known as en plein air.